passingthru67/workspaces-to-dock/README.md

 - Open up Looking Glass (Alt+F2 then type lg and press enter) and check for extension errors under the Extensions link.
 - Open your ~/.xsession-errors log and look for errors related to the extension.
 - Type "gnome-shell --replace" in a terminal and watch for JS error logs related to the extension.
-- Type "journalctl -f | grep Gjs-Message" in a terminal (if systemd is installed) and watch for JS error logs related to the extension.
+- Type "journalctl -f" in a terminal (if systemd is installed) and watch for JS error logs related to the extension.
+Alternately, typing "jurnalctl -b" will show all messages since the last boot.

 If the problem persists, please report it by opening an issue on github or with a bug report message on the extension website.

 Change Log:
 -----------
+**version 32 for Gnome 3.18 (Feb 5, 2015)**
+- Bug fixes
+- Added support for positioning the dock at the top or bottom of the screen
+- Added option to hide Gnome Shell Dash
+- Added option to change source of swarm animation to Apps button
+- Added option to autosize and center the dock
+- Added option to show, hide, or partially-hide the dock in overview mode
+- Added option to temporarily show the dock when switching workspaces
+- Added ability to add, remove, and rearrange favorites on shortcuts panel
+- Added pressure threshold speed limit for dual monitor setups

 **version 31 for Gnome 3.18 (Oct 9, 2015)**
 - Support for Gnome 3.18